 \section{Abstract}

-Herein, minimization of time-averaged age-of-information (AoI) in an energy harvesting (EH) source equipped remote sensing setting is considered.
-The EH source opportunistically samples one or multiple processes over discrete time instants, and sends the status updates to a sink node over a time-varying wireless link.
-At any discrete time instant, the EH node decides whether to ascertain the link quality using its stored energy (called probing) and then, decides whether to sample a process and communicate the data based on the channel probe outcome.
-The trade-off is between the freshness of information available at the sink node and the available energy at the energy buffer of the source node.
-To this end, infinite horizon Markov decision process (MDP) theory is used to formulate the problem of minimization of time-averaged expected AoI for a single energy harvesting source node.
-The following two scenarios are considered: (i) energy arrival process and channel fading process are independent and identically distributed (i.i.d.) across time, (ii) energy arrival process and channel fading process are Markovian.
-In the i.i.d. setting, after probing a channel, the optimal source node sampling policy is shown to be a threshold policy involving the instantaneous age of the process, the available energy in the buffer and the instantaneous channel quality as the decision variables.
-Also, for unknown channel state and energy harvesting characteristics, a variant of the Q-learning algorithm is proposed for the two-stage action taken by the source, that seeks to learn the optimal status update policy over time.
-For Markovian channel and Markovian energy arrival processes, the problem is again formulated as an MDP, and a learning algorithm is provided to handle unknown dynamics.
-Finally, numerical results are provided to demonstrate the policy structures and performance trade-offs.
+Herein, minimization of time-averaged age-of-information (AoI) in an energy harvesting (EH) source setting is considered.
+The EH source opportunistically samples one or multiple processes over discrete time instants and sends the status updates to a sink node over a wireless fading channel.
+Each time, the EH node decides whether to probe the link quality and then decides whether to sample a process and communicate based on the channel probe outcome.
+The trade-off is between the freshness of information available at the sink node and the available energy at the source node.
+We use infinite horizon Markov decision process (MDP) to formulate the AoI minimization problem for two scenarios where energy arrival and channel fading processes are: (i) independent and identically distributed (i.i.d.), (ii) Markovian.
+In i.i.d. setting, after channel probing, the optimal source sampling policy is shown to be a threshold policy.
+Also, for unknown channel state and EH characteristics, a variant of the Q-learning algorithm is proposed for the two-stage action model, that seeks to learn the optimal policy.
+For Markovian system, the problem is again formulated as an MDP, and a learning algorithm is provided for unknown dynamics.
+Finally, numerical results demonstrate the policy structures and performance trade-offs.